OchiengPaul442/airqo-icon-library-min/README.md

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute.
+See [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for details on how to contribute.

+## Security

+For information about security practices and policies, see [SECURITY.md](./docs/SECURITY.md).

 ## License